JoshData/opengovdata.io/2014/no-discrimination-license-free.md

 Making data license-free
 ------------------------

-In the joint statement [“Best-Practices Language for Making Data ‘License-Free.’ ”](http://theunitedstates.io/licensing/), my co-authors and I recommended that governments adopt specific language to put works into the world-wide public domain.
+In the joint statement [“Best-Practices Language for Making Data ‘License-Free’ ”](http://theunitedstates.io/licensing/), my co-authors and I recommended that governments adopt specific language to put works into the world-wide public domain.
 For works created by federal government contractors, for instance, we recommended the following language be applied to the data:

 > This work was created through a government contract which assigned copyright to [the United States Government or Agency name].
 [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).

 The [Creative Commons CC0](http://creativecommons.org/about/cc0) is a universal legal instrument that can be used to waive world-wide intellectual property rights in a work.
 Unlike the Creative Commons Attribution license, called CC-BY, the CC0 is not a license but rather a *waiver* of copyright and related rights.
 In jurisdictions in which a waiver is not possible, the CC0 acts as a license that grants unlimited rights in perpetuity.

 Our recommendations also cover federal government works, primary legal materials, and works that mix government and non-government authors.
 Our suggested language has been used by the Department of Health and Human Services’s ckanext-datajson project[^18], the Consumer Financial Protection Bureau’s qu project[^19], and a White House report[^20].
-OpenFDA’s API terms of use agreement at <https://open.fda.gov/terms/> is a rare example of an agreement that does not capriciously add restrictions on use.
+OpenFDA’s API [terms of use agreement](https://open.fda.gov/terms/) is a rare example of an agreement that does not capriciously add restrictions on use.

 [^1]: Principle 7 was noted in [Analyzable Data in Open Formats](/2014/analyzable-data-in-open-formats/).